Cloudzero/samwise/README.md

 # SAMWise (Beta)
 > “Come on, Mr. Frodo.
-I can’t carry it for you… but I can carry you!”
+I can’t carry it for you… but I can carry you!” -- Samwise Gamgee, Lord of the Rings

 SAMWise was designed to carry the [Serverless Application Model](https://aws.amazon.com/serverless/sam/) across the finish line and is a tool for packaging and deploying AWS Serverless Application Model applications.